tomsowerby/omnipay-metacharge/README.md

 *NOTE*
 An active account is required for 3D secure integration (not mentioned in 3D Secure documentation - at present version 3.1).
+Also, 3D secure needs to be activated on the account by Secpay staff.
-The test account always returns results as though the card is not enrolled.
+An account in test mode, or without 3D secure activated, always returns results as though the card is not enrolled.

 ## Installation